 This will probably sound self-serving, but let me assure you that SPBA has a reputation for candor.
 You won't need an expensive consultant to tell you whether you should use a TPA.
 Your common sense will answer that.

-Just as more and more people use a tax preparation firm to do their taxes, because of the complexity, more and more people (about 66% of non-federal employees, as best we can figure) are in plans using TPAs.
-It is for the same reasons.
-In fact a true funny story was when two of the largest corporations in the country kept trying to join SPBA, claiming to be "TPAs".
+Just as more and more people use a tax preparation firm to do their taxes, because of the complexity, the vast majority of US workers in non-federal employee benefit health plans are in plans using TPAs.
+Why?
+When two of the largest corporations in the country kept trying to join SPBA, claiming to be "TPAs".
 These mega corporations are clearly not TPAs, but they kept trying to join SPBA.
 Finally, when I ran into the Senior VP of one, he admitted that even though they were a gigantic profitable firm, they could no longer afford to administer their benefit plan in-house.
 Why?
 He said that every time there was a new regulation, opinion, court case, newspaper article, or they got something in the mail from a government agency, they would end up spending at least $100,000 on lawyers, consultants, etc. trying to figure out what it meant and were they the only ones.
 It was also time-consuming and stressful, and insurance companies and others often could not give a personalized answer.
 The corporate Senior VP said, "Fred, your smallest TPA member has probably been alerted by SPBA and/or can pick up the phone and get those answers instantly."

-Because of the personalized nature of the plan that will be designed for you and the ever-changing government requirements, and because the TPA takes pride in keeping you ahead of the curve on these issues, the relationship between TPA and employer is going to be much more close and frequent than with an insurance agent, broker, HMO or other entity.
+Because of the personalized nature of the plan your TPA willhelp you design, and the ever-changing government requirements, and because the TPA takes pride in keeping you ahead of the curve on these issues, the relationship between TPA and employer is going to be much more close and frequent than with an insurance agent, broker, HMO or other entity.
 So, frankly, one of your considerations should be whether you feel a cooperative comfort level with the TPA, because you're going to be a team working on some delicate issues on occasion.
 Needless to say, you should also ask where any TPA gets its government compliance information and how do they convey & implement that with you.
 I can't claim that SPBA members never have an oversight, but I can assure you that they are deluged with information about how to best serve your plan.

 Again using the analogy of a tax preparation firm, the professional tax-preparer not only keeps you within the law, but also maximizes your cost efficiency.
 TPAs pride themselves in giving clients very personalized service to custom-design the most cost-effective program for the particular employer and workforce.
 This means that the workers and employer get the biggest bang for the buck.